Jan JaneckaAssociate Professor

 Research Assistant Professor, Texas A&M University, 2010-2013

-Dr. Janecka is an Assistant Professor in the Department of Biological Sciences at Duquesne.
-He also serves as an Associate of the Snow Leopard Conservancy, and a member of the IUCN/SSC Cat Specialist Group, the Snow Leopard Network, and the USFWS Ocelot Implementation & Translocation Teams.
+Dr. Janecka is an Associate Professor in the Department of Biological Sciences at Duquesne.
+He also serves as an Associate of the Snow Leopard Conservancy, and a member of the IUCN/SSC Cat Specialist Group, and the Snow Leopard Network.

 Janecka Genomics Laboratory